History of Dolly Parton in Timeline

 In 2001, Dolly Parton was inducted into the Songwriters Hall of Fame.

-In 2002, Dolly Parton was awarded the American Association of School Administrators – Galaxy Award and the National State Teachers of the Year – Chasing Rainbows Award for her literacy work.
+In 2002, Dolly Parton received the American Association of School Administrators – Galaxy Award for her work in literacy.

 2002: Ranked No. 4 in CMT's 40 Greatest Women of Country Music